tranquilit/WAPT-Documentation/source/wapt-common-problems/index.rst

   **WAPT security relies on protecting your private keys.**

-WAPT does not handle key revocation yet
-(:abbr:`CRL (Certificate Revocation List)`).
+WAPT does not handle key revocation yet using a (:abbr:`CRL (Certificate Revocation List)`.

-The solution consists in deleting every :file:`.crt` certificate associated to the stolen private key, located in the :file:`C:\\Program Files (x86)\\wapt\\ssl` folder.
+The solution consists in deleting every :mimetype:`.crt` certificate associated to the stolen private key, located in the :file:`C:\\Program Files (x86)\\wapt\\ssl` folder.